-Method #1: Resetting Outlook Toolbar Template
+Method #1: Resetting the Outlook Toolbar Template

-Note: Before moving further, make it sure that your hidden files are visible.
-To do this, open any folder and go to Tools > Folder Options > View and scroll down to check the box labeled as Show hidden files and folders.
+Note: Before moving further, ensure that your hidden files are visible.
+To do this, open any folder and go to Tools > Folder Options > View, then scroll down to check the box labeled ‘Show hidden files and folders.’

-Search for the files in Windows XP:
+Search for the files in Windows XP.

-Search for the files in Windows Vista or its Successors:
+Search for the files in Windows Vista or its successors:

 Method #2: Registering an Important Outlook File

 Registering in Windows XP:

-Registering in Windows Vista and its Successors:
+Registering in Windows Vista and Its Successors:

-Open an elevated Command Prompt by right clicking over the shortcut and selecting the Run as administrator option from the list.
-After it is opened, type regsvr32.exe and hit Enter key to execute it.
+Open an elevated Command Prompt by right-clicking on the shortcut and selecting the ‘Run as administrator‘ option from the list.
+After it is opened, type ‘regsvr32.exe‘ and press the Enter key to execute it.

-Method #3: Disabling Outlook Add-ins
+Method #3: Disabling Outlook Add-ins.

-2. Inside the Outlook, navigate to Tools > Trust Center and click on Add-ins from the left pane.
-Disable add-ins by clicking on them and selecting Disable Items from the selection box labeled as Manage.
-Press the Go button afterwards and do the same for the rest of the add-ins.
-When done, click on OK.
+2. Inside Outlook, navigate to Tools > Trust Center and click on Add-ins from the left pane.
+Disable add-ins by clicking on them and selecting ‘Disable Items‘ from the selection box labeled ‘Manage.’
+Press the ‘Go‘ button afterwards, and repeat the process for the rest of the add-ins.
+When finished, click on ‘OK.’

 Method #4: Checking for External Interference

-Method #5: Creating a New Outlook Profile
+Method #5: Creating a New Outlook Profile.

 If the above method doesn’t make you happy, then you need to create a new profile in Outlook.
 Go to the following link to create a new Outlook profile.